norcams/iaas/docs/security/compute.rst

 Physical hardware (PCI passthrough)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+  *Many hypervisors offer a functionality known as PCI
+   passthrough.
+This allows an instance to have direct access to a
+   piece of hardware on the node.
+For example, this could be used to
+   allow instances to access video cards or GPUs offering the compute
+   unified device architecture (CUDA) for high performance
+   computation.
+This feature carries two types of security risks:
+   direct memory access and hardware infection.*

 ``[N/A]`` **Ensure that the hypervisor is configured to utilize IOMMU**
+  Not applicable as PCI passthrough is disabled.

 ``[PASS]`` **Disable PCI passthrough**
+  PCI passthrough is disabled.
+We may enable PCI passthrough for
+  special compute nodes with GPU etc., but these will be confined in
+  spesialized availability zones and not generally available.

 Minimizing the QEMU code base
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~